 Whether done by a scholar or a hieroglyphics translator, interpreting ancient writing is a skill.
 Did each picture tell a story, or are multiple images actually the use of hieroglyphics in a sentence?
-Sometimes, they can be used for humor, like this Jewish hieroglyphics joke I stumbled upon.
+Sometimes, they are for humor, like this Jewish hieroglyphics joke I stumbled upon.

 Written across the wall of the cave were the following hieroglyphics symbols:

 It was considered a unique find and the writings were said to be at least 3000 years old!